saverymax/optimal-design-data-integration/doc/local_build/html/_sources/usage.md.txt

 ### CLI Arguments

 The parameters used in the code are as follows, as per the argument parser used in the main script.
-Run "Rscript.exe optimal_design_site_occ.R --help" to see the help shown below:
+Run ```Rscript optimal_design_site_occ.R --help``` to see the help shown below:
 ```
 Options:
         -h, --help